How to score up to two years of free companion flights

 To earn the pass, you need to accrue 135,000 Companion Pass qualifying points in a single calendar year.
 While that may sound daunting, the Southwest credit card welcome bonuses make it much easier.

-This means, after meeting the spend requirement and earning the welcome bonus, you'll end up with 51,000 points.
-Plus, as a cardmember, you’ll also receive 10,000 qualifying points toward the Companion Pass each year, bringing your total to 61,000.
+This means, after meeting the spend requirement and earning the welcome bonus, you'll end up with 81,000 to 93,000 points — depending on the card you apply for.
+Plus, as a cardmember, you’ll also receive 10,000 qualifying points toward the Companion Pass each year.

-That still leaves you 74,000 points short of the 135,000 you need.
-You could earn those remaining points from additional credit card spending, the Southwest shopping portal, partner offers, or from flying Southwest.
+This brings you more than two-thirds of the way there, leaving you only 32,000 to 44,000 points short of the 135,000-point requirement.
+You could easily earn those remaining points from additional credit card spend, the Southwest shopping portal, partner offers, or from flying Southwest.

 But another option is pairing a personal card with a Southwest business credit card, which can easily put you over the threshold.
 Unlike personal cards, you’re allowed to hold both a personal and a business Southwest card at the same time.
 The two options are: